kwk/llvm-ci/README.md

 ## How?
 By Focusssing on the workflow not the technology

 This `llvm-ci` repository is meant to provide a greenfield setup on which we can try out new workflow ideas without modifying the upstream buildbot installations.
-The idea is to provide the tools we already have at our exposure (buildbot master and workers) and focus on the actual workflows inside of github pull requests with respect to: pre-commit testing.
+The idea is to provide the tools we already have at our exposure (buildbot master and workers) and focus on the actual workflows inside of github pull requests with respect to:

+* pre-commit testing
+* ease of use
+* flexibility
+* reporting
+* *put your idea here*

 ## Is this repository useful for you?